-Sectarian Violence in Lebanon
+Sectarian Conflict in Lebanon

 Increased sectarian violence and political instability in Lebanon due to spillover from the Syrian civil war